 A man-shaped pin-badge has graced the lapel of almost every football manager and Sky Sports pundit in recent years.
-Now the same 'Man of Men' logo appears in the squad number on all EFL players' shirts.
 But just who is the man and what's it all about?
-Sunderland manager Simon Grayson explains all, including the very personal reasons he has for wearing the badge.
+Former Sunderland, Preston North End and Bradford manager Simon Grayson explains all, including the very personal reasons he has for wearing the badge.

-"I’m proud to wear my 'Man of Men' pin-badge on the touchline every game to raise awareness," says Simon Grayson, one of many LMA members who wear our badge.
+"I’m proud to wear my 'Man of Men' pin-badge to raise awareness," says Simon Grayson, one of many LMA members who wear our badge.

 That man represents you, me and everyone affected by this disease

-And the newly appointed Sunderland manager has been very personally affected by the most common cancer in men, having lost his best friend to it in 2014.
+And the former Sunderland manager has been very personally affected by the most common cancer in men, having lost his best friend to it in 2014.

 "Prostate Cancer UK is very close to my heart and I support it in honour of my late friend, Steve Garbett," explains Simon, who has so far raised over £100,000 for Prostate Cancer UK as part of Team Garby, a group of friends including Steve's son Dave who raising money to stop prostate cancer being a killer.

 "His brave 10-year fight opened my eyes about the dangers of this disease.
 I was honoured to cycle London to Amsterdam with Steve’s son, Dave, in 2015 and we put out another strong team in Yorkshire this time round, take our fundraising beyond £130,000."

 Steve Garbett with his son, Dave, on the left